Postal voting in the United States: No-excuse postal voting

+As of September 2024, 14 states allow postal voting but require an eligible reason.

-In 2018, Michigan passed Proposal 3, a state constitutional amendment legalizing "no-excuse" voting by mail (meaning that the voter does not need to provide a reason for requesting a mail-in ballot) and other election reforms.
-In 2020 three more states joined the majority of states which already allowed "no excuse" voting by mail: Pennsylvania, Rhode Island, and Virginia.
-Other states have relaxed restrictions on mail in ballots for a total of 46 states to allow voting by mail due to COVID-19.
+In 2018, Michigan passed Proposal 3, a state constitutional amendment legalizing "no-excuse" postal voting and other election reforms.
+In 2020 three more states joined the majority of states which already allowed "no excuse" postal voting: Pennsylvania, Rhode Island, and Virginia.

-On May 31, 2021, the Illinois legislature passed a bill that expanded curbside voting and establishes a permanent vote-by-mail system, and it creates a permanent voter list.
-It was signed by Illinois Governor JB Pritzker on June 18, 2021.
+On May 31, 2021, the Illinois legislature passed a bill that expanded curbside voting and establishes a permanent postal voting system, and it creates a permanent voter list.
+It was signed by Illinois Governor J. B. Pritzker on June 18, 2021.
+In June 2023, the Connecticut legislature sent a ballot measure to the voters which, if passed in 2024, would amend the state constitution to allow no-excuse postal voting.

+In September 2023, the New York Legislature passed a bill legalizing no-excuse absentee early voting up to nine days before an election or primary, which was signed into law by Governor Kathy Hochul.